-Contact lenses are considered to be medical devices that must be properly fitted, maintained and re-examined on a regular basis in order to achieve clear, comfortable and healthy vision.
+Contact lenses are classified as medical devices by Health Canada and must be properly fitted, maintained and re-examined on a regular basis in order to achieve clear, comfortable and healthy vision.
 Contact lenses may be used to provide:

-- Correction of vision anomalies (refractive and binocular) - Eye protection - Correction for other reasons such as: cosmetic correction for scarred corneas, changing a patient's eye color with tinted lenses, patients who exhibit severe allergic or toxic reaction to eyeglass frame materials or for patients whose facial features do not permit the use of regular spectacles.
+- Correction of vision anomalies (refractive and binocular) - Myopia control therapy - Relief from dry eye - Eye protection including, but not limited to: - o UV protection, - o And bandage contact lens. - Correction for other reasons such as, but not limited to: - Corneal degenerations and dystrophies (keratoconous, pellucid marginal degeneration, etc.), - o Cosmetic correction for scarred corneas, - o Changing a patient's eye color with tinted lenses, - Patients who exhibit severe allergic or toxic reaction to eyeglass frame materials. - For patients whose facial features do not permit the use of regular spectacles, - Or as a delivery system for medications (once granted approval by Health Canada).